 Obviously if your image is in color, then you will select to scan in color, however, it is sometimes hard to know when to choose B&W or Greyscale.
 B&W works very well for line art or sketches, but choose greyscale when your graphic has shades of gray as well as black and white.
 Greyscale scanning will record up to 256 shades of grey, and so the transition from white to black is smooth.
 This is the best choice for black and white photos.
 With greyscale images, each pixel can store one of 256 different shades, making greyscale images much larger than line art.

-The resolution in which you scan your image will depend on the end use of that image.
+The resolution at which you scan your image will depend on the end use of that image.
 Will it be for the web or a presentation or will it be enlarged and printed?
 Use this handy Resolution/Print calculator to determine at which resolution images should be captured.

-If unsure which type of file would be best for your scan, check out this page that explains Image File Types.
+If you're unsure which type of file would be best for your scan, check out this page that explains Image File Types.

 It is recommended to make some edits or touch-ups to a scanned image.
 Some recommended touch-ups include: cropping and straightening, correcting any color casts, and removal of dust and scratch marks.